w-yeehong/tp/docs/UserGuide.md

 **Q**: Will data be stored in the system after closing the app<br>
 **A**: The data is stored in the hard disk and therefore would not be deleted even if you close the app

+**Q**: How do I look at all the rooms and patient when only one is being displayed after commands such as findRoom?
+**A**: Use the command ListRoom for rooms and ListPatient for patients.

+_Written by: Noorul Azlina_
+_Written by: Noorul Azlina_